 This Indian restaurant spice mix is a blend of key Indian spices that gives restaurant curries that big blast of flavour.
 It’s one of the ways restaurants are able to crank out curries in no time.

 Indian restaurants can’t do it the same way.
 You would be waiting for hours to eat.
 Restaurant curries take 10 minutes to cook.
 There’s a few tricks to make that happen.
 Indian restaurant spice mix is one of those tricks.

 They all do it.
 First they figure out what base flavour profile is right for the restaurant.
 Then they figure out what’s common.
-That’s the Indian restaurant spice mix.
+The stuff in pretty much every recipe.
+That’s Indian restaurant spice mix.

 They then use that spice mix as a starting point.
 And layer flavours on top to create their masterpieces.
 Pretty clever.

 So is the meat.
 Simmering it in the curry briefly warms it up.
 Prep is key in all restaurants.
 Indian restaurants are no different.

 If you are interested in learning about Indian restaurant style cooking this primer on Indian restaurant techniques is a great place to start.
 It goes through pretty much everything you need to know.